 Using a master method, you can create a batch and run the samples.
-A batch represents one or more samples that are to be acquired, processed, reviewed, and reported as a set.
+A batch can represent a single sample or multiple samples that are to be acquired, processed, reviewed, and reported as a set.
 After you create a batch of samples, you can submit the batch and review the results in Data Review or you can go directly to viewing and printing reports.